Loading figure…

 “Global warming is real, is accelerating, & is human-caused.”

 Welch supports stricter firearms regulation, including a national assault weapons ban and universal background checks for firearm sales.
-He has actively participated in efforts to promote gun control legislation.

 Welch supports stricter firearms regulation, including a national assault weapons ban and universal background checks for firearm sales.
-He has actively participated in efforts to promote gun control legislation.

 “Require background check for every firearm sale and transfer.”